Introduction

 Device Role Policy helps in mapping the attestation provider in JoinNow for device attestation.

-- From the JoinNow Management Portal, go to Policy Management > Device Roles Policies.
+- From the JoinNow Management Portal, go to Policy Management > Device Roles.

 - Click Add Device Role Policy.

-- From the Identity drop-down, select the Key Attestation Provider created in section.
+- From the Identity drop-down, select the Key Attestation Provider created earlier.

 - Click Update.